bestia-dev/GuitaraokeLeader/README.md

 ## WebView

 Having separate app for the server and open Chrome for the Leader page didn't work out, because the server went to sleep when there was no user interaction.
 I added a WebView in the app and now the Leader page is inside the app.
-The server text for debugging is now accessible with the button `show server`.
+The server text for debugging is now accessible with the button `Show log`.

 ## TODO

-1. name Guitaraoke is too broad. `Guitaraoke Leader` for Android sounds good. guitaraoke_client -> guitaraoke_web_app, guitaraoke_client.css -> guitaraoke.css
+1. name Guitaraoke is too broad. `Guitaraoke Leader` for Android sounds good.
     mp4 does not need to finish in ` - guitaraoke`
 2. better colors, fonts, visuals
 3. leader page can create QR-code with Follower page